langfod/SkyrimNet_SexLab/README.md

 # Descriptions
 - Descriptions of the sex will be added to the prompt
 - Ability to create hand crafted description for each animation
-- Ability to flag some animations has dening orgasm to some actors
+- Ability to flag some positions as not being able to get satisifation from the sex animation

 # Hot Key
 There is an optional hot key, must be enabled in the MCM.
 It supports: